JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Robin Hayes - JetBlue Airways Corp.

-Look, we've always got down an immense amount of planning around the peak seasons and whilst we're right now focused on the summer, we would have a team of people in ops planning and analysis thinking through what this mean for next summer.
+Look, we've always got done an immense amount of planning around the peak seasons, and whilst we're right now focused on the summer, we already have a team of people in ops planning and analysis thinking through what this means for next summer.

 And we've had runway closures to deal with in JFK and Boston.
 We've had gate constraints in Fort Lauderdale we've been working through.
-So, it's a very dynamic and challenging set of events that we're dealing with but absolutely, it's a critical that we plan this airline for success and operability.
-And if as a result of what we've been through this summer, we need to take a different approach to next summer, we'll do that.
-Because, ultimately our commitment is to deliver customers safely on time to where they want to get to and it's also the most cost effective way of running an operation.
+So it's a very dynamic and challenging set of events that we're dealing with, but absolutely, it's critical that we plan this airline for success and operability.
+And if, as a result of what we've been through this summer, we need to take a different approach to next summer, we'll do that.
+Because ultimately, our commitment is to deliver customers safely on time to where they want to get to, and it's also the most cost effective way of running an operation.

 Because when you run late, with the immense amount of GDP – air traffic control programs that we've seen, it drives a lot of operational cost into the business in terms of overtime and premium pay for crewmembers.
-And so, we want to plan to success into summer 2018.
-We did a lot of planning coming into 2017, but we know we did not model – I'll be frank, we did not model a nearly doubling of GDP programs once we have the runways back.
+And so, we want to plan for success into summer 2018.
+We did a lot of planning coming into 2017, but you know we did not model – I'll be frank, we did not model a nearly doubling of GDP programs once we had the runways back.

 Helane Becker - Cowen & Co.
 LLC

 Right.
 Got you.
-And then just two other small questions and a really more clarification point.
+And then just two other small questions and they're really more clarification points.
 When I think, Steve, you mentioned no real change in CapEx, and I guess that presupposes no decision on T6 or T7 in the short term.
-That would be an addition to whatever CapEx you have over the next few years, right?
+That would be in addition to whatever CapEx you have over the next few years, right?

 Stephen J. Priest - JetBlue Airways Corp.

 Yeah, Helane.
 Thank you very much for the question.
-It doesn't include only on T5, T6, – sorry T6, T7, but as I mentioned, firstly, this is something that's going to be looking at next decade.
-The second question is, I should expect to go to partnership.
-So, we spent a lot of time building the strength in the balance sheet at JetBlue and being very, very focused on our capital allocation, and we're now about to start changing that.
+It doesn't include anything on T6, T7 but, as I mentioned, firstly, this is something that's going to be looking at next decade.
+The second question is, I fully expect to go to partnership.
+So, we spent a lot of time building the strength in the balance sheet at JetBlue and being very, very focused on our capital allocation, and we're not about to start changing that.
 And part of the RFQ, which is really start looking about partners who can bring some financing to the party.
-So, it's not in the guide, but I wouldn't expect it to be; and again, we're at the very, very early stages of this initiative.
-I mean, I expect in JetBlue to sort of finance lines show this.
+So, A, it's not in the guide, but I wouldn't expect it to be; and again, we're at the very, very early stages of this initiative.
+And we're not expecting JetBlue to sort of finance the lion's share of this.

 Helane Becker - Cowen & Co.
 LLC